theweebcoders/CommercialBreaker/README.md

 Welcome aboard the Absolution, where we're on a mission to boldly put the commercials back into your favorite anime.
 Why?
 Because we can.
 Because it's a kind of nostalgia that just feels right.

 We've got two Python apps in our hyperdrive: CommercialBreaker and Toonami Tools.
 They'll slice up your anime and make room for those memory-ridden ads you secretly miss.
 Want your Plex server to feel like a marathon Toonami night?
 We got you.
 Got DizqueTV all set up?
 Even better.
+You one of those fancy new tunarr users?
+We've got you covered too.

 So, who's the bigger otaku here?
 The person adding commercials back into their anime, or the mad scientist who spent a year and six months in the coding mines to make it happen?
 No matter, we're all in this giant robot together.